Is your pitcher empty? If so, you need to refill it. You do this by becoming self-caring and your own best advocate.

 What one thing can you change today?

 People with fogged lenses and shattered spirits find it difficult to answer yes to these questions.
 Did you find it difficult to answer yes?
 Don’t despair; there is hope.
 That’s why I am writing this book.
 That’s why you are reading this book.
-Developing a healthy self-esteem allows you to create the life you desire, cope with life’s challenges, and help you to understand that you have the right to be successful and happy.
+Developing healthy self-esteem allows you to create the life you desire, cope with life’s challenges, and help you to understand that you have the right to be successful and happy.

 Simply put, low self-esteem creates problems.
 It can make you feel anxious, stressed, lonely, and depressed.
 It also can create problems with your relationships (family, friends, and intimate partners).
-It can create academic, career, and job-related problems.
+It can create academic, career and job-related issues.
 It can lead to alcohol, drug, and eating problems.
 Low self-esteem creates unhappy and nonproductive people.
 If you are living this kind of life, then it is time for a change.
 When you look in the emotional mirror, what are the traits you see?